theostath/BCI_Identification/README.md

 >eegfilt.m : Apply bandpass filter to seperate EEG data into specific bands.

->ConnectivityMatrix.m : Compute connectivity matrix for each subject, each epoch and each frequency band.

->FeatureVector.m : Extract feature vectors from the upper triangular connectivity matrix

->CalcScoreMatrix.m : Calculate score matrix for each FC metric using the Euclidean distance.

->EERMatrix.m : Calculate EER (Equal Error Rate) matrix for each metric in each band.
-This function, also, returns the FAR (False Accept Rate) and FRR (False Rejection Rate) for each metric and each band.
-[Calculate_FAR_FRR.m]

-From line 676 and below there are some prints to see the results.

-## Other Info

 Bands:
 delta band = [1-4 Hz], theta band = [4-8 Hz], alpha band = [8-13 Hz], beta band = [13-30 Hz], gamma band = [30-45 Hz]

+In line 75 of main_programm.m you can choose a flag  = 0 if you want to apply this process in the spatial filtered data (CAR), or choose a flag = 1 if you want to apply this process in the raw EEG data.

+>ConnectivityMatrix.m : Compute connectivity matrix for each subject, each epoch and each frequency band.

 Functional Connectivity (FC) Metrics:
 1) PLV (Phase Locking Value)